Tanikaze Kajinosuke: Death and posthumous influence

-On 9 January 1795, Tanikaze contracted influenza, which spread throughout Edo, and died suddenly at the age of 46 while still active.
+On 9 January 1795, Tanikaze contracted influenza, which spread throughout Edo, and died suddenly at the age of 44 while still active.
 The wrestler who succeeded Tanikaze as ōzeki was Raiden Tameemon, who was an apprentice of Tanikaze.
 He was on another winning streak of 35 bouts at the time of his death, making him a leading figure of sumo during the Tenmei and Kansei eras.
 In the top makuuchi division, Tanikaze won 258 bouts and lost only 14 bouts, achieving a winning percentage of 94.9.
-Tanikaze was burried in his hometown of Wakabayashi, Sendai and his tomb serves as a monument in a residential area.
+Tanikaze was buried in his hometown of Wakabayashi, Sendai and his tomb serves as a monument in a residential area.

 The Tanikaze shikona became a prestigious name in the Edo-sumo association and several wrestlers were given the opportunity to take it, but all declined.
 Today, the name is said to be tome-na (とめ‐な), meaning that it is a name which is no longer allowed to be used.

 Tanikaze was a very popular rikishi.
 Unlike other wrestlers of his day, many nishiki-e portraits and images of him participating in bouts still remain.